 Discount brokers witness high volumes of trade but wafer-thin margins, with limited offerings for institutional clients.
 This has prompted several of them to expand their portfolios and offer a slew of services, including portfolio management, institutional services and third-party product distribution of insurance, loans, mutual funds and so on.
 In brief, they have turned into a one-stop hub for all financial needs.

-These new opportunities and many more, as presented in the latest release from Inc42 Plus — Investment Tech In India, Rise Of Retail Investment, Report 2021 — are likely to catalyse the growth of the investment tech sector, especially as the Covid-19 pandemic is triggering the interest of millennials to invest via investment tech platforms and stay in control of their wealth-building plans.
+These new opportunities and many more, as presented in the latest release from Inc42 Plus — India’s Online Trading Market Report 2021 — are likely to catalyse the growth of the investment tech sector, especially as the Covid-19 pandemic is triggering the interest of millennials to invest via investment tech platforms and stay in control of their wealth-building plans.